pgmpy/pgmpy/README.md

 If you use `pgmpy` in your scientific work, please consider citing us:

 ```
-Ankur Ankan, & Abinash Panda ( 2015 ). pgmpy: Probabilistic Graphical Models using Python .
+Ankur Ankan, & Abinash Panda ( 2015 ). pgmpy: Probabilistic Graphical Models using Python.
 In Proceedings of the 14th Python in Science Conference (pp. 6 - 11 ).
 ```

 Bibtex: